for Veterans and the Public

 - Still potential for liver transplant if needed and appropriate.

-- Your HIV provider can prescribe a "liver-friendly" HIV regimen, which should lower your risk of liver problems.
+- Your VA provider can prescribe a "liver-friendly" HIV regimen, which should lower your risk of liver problems.

-- Even with both viruses, hepatitis C takes a long time--many, many years--to cause liver problems in most people.
+- Even if you have both viruses, hepatitis C takes a long time--many, many years--to cause liver problems in most people.